A Complete Guide to Sex During Pregnancy

 – The emotional aspects of your pregnancy

 Change is rampant during pregnancy both in your body and your beliefs.
 While women may feel big, ‘fat’, large, and generally uncomfortable, men usually find the pregnant body very erotic and desirable.
 Talk about your differences and attitudes towards your body and sexuality.
 Make sure to discuss the feelings that you have about sex and sexuality.
 These discussions can lead to a more fulfilling sex life and nip sex problems in the bud.
 If either of you do not feel like having sex, this can be particularly important.
 Explain to your partner what is going on and what they can do to help you be sexual.
-For example: more cuddling, relaxing baths, romantic dinners, massages, mutual masturbation, whatever you and your partner agree upon is exactly what you need.
+For example: more cuddling, relaxing baths with bath salts, romantic dinners, massages, mutual masturbation, whatever you and your partner agree upon is exactly what you need.